shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

-So, for example, if a person in the `B` group is assigned (from above) a value that indicates they will potentially convert in the first day (remember, there conversion depending on a random draw from the binomial distribution), then that person will get the full effect of the Lift of the variant (i.e. they will get `100%` (top of the curve) of the `7.00%` lift.
-On the other hand, if the person converts 30 days after seeing the experiment, they experience very litle lift from the experiment (The lift is not quite `0%`, but close.)
+So, for example, if a person in the `B` group is assigned (from above) a value that indicates they will potentially convert in the first day (remember, there conversion depending on a random draw from the binomial distribution), then that person will get the full effect of the lift of the variant (i.e. they will get `100%` (top of the curve) of the `7.00%` lift).
+On the other hand, if the person converts 30 days after seeing the experiment, they experience very litle lift from the experiment (the lift is not quite `0%`, but close.)

 The the rate of the diminishing effect of an experiment is large